thesheepcat/K-indexer/README.md

 K-indexer is a simplified Kaspa transaction indexer designed specifically for indexing and serving K protocol transactions.

+**Note:** All legacy K-indexer code has been moved into the `K-indexer-legacy` folder.

-## 🚀 What K-indexer Does
+## 🚀 New Architecture

-K-indexer provides a complete indexing and API solution for the K protocol:
+The new indexer architecture is composed of the following components:

-- **🔗 Node Connection**: Connects to your running rusty-kaspa node
+- **🔗 Rusty-Kaspa Node**: A running rusty-kaspa node
+- **💾 PostgreSQL Database**: Database for storing indexed data
-- **📡 Real-time Processing**: Receives all transactions from new blocks in the BlockDAG
+- **📡 Simply-kaspa-indexer**: By supertypo (https://github.com/supertypo/simply-kaspa-indexer) to receive all transactions from Kaspa network and temporarily store them
-- **🔍 Smart Filtering**: Identifies and extracts only K protocol transactions
-- **💾 Data Storage**: Persists K protocol data (posts, replies, users, etc) in a local database
+- **🔍 K-transaction-processor**: Filters incoming transactions and indexes all K-related data in proper database tables
-- **🌐 Web API**: Serves a REST API for K web applications to access indexed data
+- **🌐 K-webserver**: Serves all K-related data to web applications via API calls

 ## 📚 Protocol Documentation